 Second, we meta-analyzed all studies combined, including a dummy predictor for the DECREASE and non-DECREASE studies to reproduce results presented in Figure 4 of the 2014 meta-analysis9.
 Our results showed a bit more evidence against equal subgroups than the original meta-analysis9 (original: χ21=3.91,p=.05; reproduced: χ21=6.12,p=0.013).
-Additionally, the original analyses showed substantial residual heterogeneity (I2=74.4%) whereas we found no residual heterogeneity (I2=0%).
+Additionally, the original analyses showed substantial residual heterogeneity (I2=74.4%), whereas we found no residual heterogeneity (I2=0%).
 Different variance estimates (e.g., DerSimonian-Laird instead of REML) did not resolve this difference.
-We tried to clarify these discrepancies by e-mailing the original authors (including a reminder after several weeks) but did not receive a response.
+We tried to clarify these discrepancies by e-mailing the original authors (including a reminder after several weeks), but did not receive a response.
 Nonetheless, the broad strokes of the meta-regression confirmed that the DECREASE trials were the determining predictor for the effectiveness of beta-blockers (including DECREASE: RR=0.509; excluding DECREASE: RR=1.275).

 Additionally, and exploratively, we evaluated the predictive effect of the type of beta-blocker used in the trials.
 Descriptively, the DECREASE trials remained predictive of decreased mortality (RR=0.509), whereas the non-DECREASE trials provide tentative evidence that atenolol results in lower mortality (RR=0.777).
 Nonetheless, for other beta-blockers in the non-DECREASE trials, there is descriptive evidence that beta-blockers could increase mortality (bisoprolol: RR=2.973; metoprolol: RR=1.303; propranolol: RR=1.7).
 Table 2 shows the meta-regression results in full.
 We do note that the DECREASE studies only use bisoprolol and any estimates for other beta-blockers are extrapolations.

-Meta-regression results (k=11) for log(RR), including dummy predictors for DECREASE trials (reference: non-DECREASE trials) and type of beta-blockers used in the trial (reference: atenolol).
+Table 2: Meta-regression results (k=11) for log(RR), including dummy predictors for DECREASE trials (reference: non-DECREASE trials) and type of beta-blockers used in the trial (reference: atenolol).